lesmor/digiscot.github.io/pages/projects/crea8te.md

 <blockquote class="imgur-embed-pub" lang="en" data-id="a/BMG0w"><a href="//imgur.com/BMG0w"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
 Two of our completers for our third course.
 Fargana and Thaiseen are delighted with their certificates.

-* Train 2 staff members of Saheliya to become digital champions: October 2016
+<blockquote class="imgur-embed-pub" lang="en" data-id="a/c70MG"><a href="//imgur.com/c70MG"></a></blockquote><script async src="//s.imgur.com/min/embed.js" charset="utf-8"></script>
+One of our final students, Naija, has come a long way since starting the course.

+* Train 2 staff members of Saheliya to become digital champions: October 2016 In November our trainer delivered digital chamption training to 2 members of staff.
+It had hoped that more staff would become involved but it proved very difficult for them to dedicate the time necessary from their busy schedules.
+However, the general awareness of staff of the importance of digital literacy was raised by referring clients and getting positive feedback of the benefits of the training.

 ### Planned outputs and outcomes